Wane heads up new Wigan coaching staff

 Last updated on .From the section Rugby League

-England coach Shaun Wane has returned to Wigan to head a reshuffled backroom team of new head coach Matty Peet and assistants Sean O'Loughlin and Lee Briers.
+England coach Shaun Wane has returned to Wigan in a "leadership" role to head a reshuffled backroom team of new head coach Matty Peet and assistants Sean O'Loughlin and Lee Briers.

 Wane led Wigan to three Super League titles, a Challenge Cup and World Club Challenge triumph before his 2018 exit.